modelica/ModelicaSpecification/RationaleMCP/Changes/3_7/Readme.md

 - Cleaner `GenerateEvents`
   - The previously introduced annotation `GenerateEvents` now implies discrete-time variability as if it were in a block and not a function [breaking change](3610.md), https://github.com/modelica/ModelicaSpecification/pull/3610
   - Similarly as in models equality between Reals is forbidden in such functions, https://github.com/modelica/ModelicaSpecification/pull/3825
-- The delay-operator is generalized to non-Reals and to generate events for significant discontinuities, https://github.com/modelica/ModelicaSpecification/pull/3730
+- The `delay`-operator is generalized to non-`Real` types and to generate events for significant discontinuities, https://github.com/modelica/ModelicaSpecification/pull/3730
+- The `spatialDistribution`-operator is generalized to non-`Real` types and to generate events for significant discontinuities, https://github.com/modelica/ModelicaSpecification/pull/3795

 ### Pure function